aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 	--8<-- "examples/event_handler_bedrock_agents/src/getting_started_output.json"
 	```

-!!! note "It's important to include a `description` for each API endpoint because reasons"
+!!! note "It's important to include a `description` for each API endpoint because it will improve the understanding Amazon Bedrock has of your actions"

 The resolvers used by Agents for Amazon Bedrock are compatible with the full suite of Powertools for AWS Lambda utilities.
 This includes [Logger](../logger.md), [Metrics](../metrics.md) and [Tracer](../tracer.md).